All posts

 Why AI Slop Matters

-The rise of AI slop creates several problems:
+The rise of AI slop creates several concrete problems that affect readers, publishers, and businesses alike.

 For readers: It's becoming harder to find authentic expertise.
 AI slop often ranks well in search results because it's optimized for SEO, but it lacks the depth and accuracy that readers need.

 For publishers: Trust is your most valuable asset.
-Publishing unedited AI content can damage your reputation and credibility.
+Publishing unedited AI content damages your reputation and credibility with audiences who spot the tells.

-For search engines: Google has explicitly stated that purely AI-generated content created for search manipulation violates their guidelines.
+For search engines: Google has explicitly stated in its March 2024 Search Quality Rater Guidelines that purely AI-generated content created for search manipulation violates their helpful content standards.
 Sites publishing AI slop risk ranking penalties.

-For academia: Students submitting AI-generated work without disclosure raises serious integrity concerns.
+For academia: Students submitting AI-generated work without disclosure raises serious integrity concerns that institutions are actively working to address.

 How AI Content Detection Works